Fix a Heart: Critical reception

 AllMusic's Stephen Thomas Erlewine selected the track as an album pick, but stated that the honest songs on Unbroken, including "Fix a Heart", "Skyscraper" and "For the Love of a Daughter", were similar to the content of Lindsay Lohan's record A Little More Personal (Raw) (2005).
 He also criticized Lovato's voice, saying Lovato "doesn't quite have the pipes to sing [those songs] without straining".
 In contrast, Joe DeAndrea of AbsolutePunk wrote, "Lovato's vocals are unmatched – not only compared to her previous efforts, but the majority of vocalists in general. [...]
 The emotion throughout tracks like 'Lightweight' and 'Fix a Heart' show the true compassion within her voice as you can feel her heartache pouring out of the speakers".
 Jenny Chen of Neon Tommy called it "one of the purest, rawest songs" on the record.

 Laurence Green of musicOMH said, "'Fix a Heart' and 'Skyscraper' achieve the maturity the album's opening moments were crying out for – trembling, beautiful creations built on sweeping, rhapsodic interplays of piano chords and strings".
-Adam R. Holz of Plugged In included the song among the "objectionable content" on the record because of its "sad" themes.
+Adam R. Holz of Plugged In (publication) included the song among the "objectionable content" on the record because of its "sad" themes.
 In 2015, singer Sam Smith wrote on Twitter, "You never really can fix a heart", to which Lovato replied, "let's do a remake of that song together".
 After this, the hashtag #DemiLovatoFeatSamSmith became a trending topic on the website.
 Jason Lipshutz of Billboard stated that releasing a remix of the track alongside Smith would be a "wise" idea.
 The collaboration, however, never materialized.